Education ministry to roll out psychosocial sessions with students

 “So, we will be having trained persons that will be coming into your virtual space.
 Some persons will be engaged on the virtual space in empowerment and psychosocial counselling sessions while in extreme cases, based on what you're feeling, our social workers, our guidance counsellors and our health and family life educators will make themselves available, observing, of course, physical distancing if they have to see you,” she said.

-For primary schools that are without guidance counsellors, Dr Troupe said the ministry is working with the school's principal to make sure that the schools have social workers and guidance counsellors.
+For primary schools that are without guidance counsellors, Dr Troupe said the ministry is working with the school principals to make sure that the schools have social workers and guidance counsellors available.

-Dr Troupe said the ministry is putting together a video for all the students who will be receiving the tablet, showing them how to use and to care for the device and also how to stay safe and practise the COVID-19 protocols.
+Dr Troupe said the ministry is producing a video for all the students who will be receiving tablets, showing them how to use and to care for the device and also how to stay safe and practise the COVID-19 protocols.

-In the meantime, public relations officer, National Secondary Students' Council, Ree-Anna Robinson, said that the organisation is pleased that the ministry is working assiduously to provide a framework to facilitate the integration of online learning and the reintegration of students in the classroom in October.
+In the meantime, public relations officer of the National Secondary Students' Council, Ree-Anna Robinson, said that the organisation is pleased that the ministry is working to provide a framework to facilitate the integration of online learning and the reintegration of students in the classroom in October.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login